GantMan/AppTemplateFeedback/README.md

 The new [react-navigation](reactnavigation.com) library builds on the lessons learned from building the stock Navigator, NavigationExperimental and ExNavigation by Exponent, and is meant to replace all of these libraries.

 There are multiple navigation libraries out there and that's OK.
-This template uses react-navigation but it is likely people will create more templates in the future, and some of those will use [Wix Navigation](https://github.com/wix/react-native-navigation) (to achieve native gestures and animations) or other libraries in the templates.
+This template uses react-navigation but it is likely people will create more templates in the future, and some of those will use [Wix Navigation](https://github.com/wix/react-native-navigation) (to achieve native gestures and animations) or other libraries.

 ## Why is the template not using Redux?